 Red Lentil & Caramelized Onion Soup

-“High-fiber lentils promote heart health, lower cholesterol, provide vegetable protein, stabilize blood sugar, and are rich in iron and B vitamins.
-We love combining these earthy gems with the deep, roasty, slightly sweet flavor of caramelized onions.
+“High-fiber lentils provide vegetable protein, along with some iron and B vitamins.
+We love combining these earthy gems with the deep, roast-y, slightly sweet flavor of caramelized onions.
 This soup will gently warm your stomach and keep you satisfied.”

 3 shallots, diced